k-adekilleen/k-adekilleen/README.md

 ## 👋

-Working in business, engineering, and analytics.
-Solving problems in operations, logistics, and defense tech.
+Engineering systems for global logistics and defense tech.